 One of the most challenging things about potty training is getting your entire family on board.
 You’ll need to have a discussion with all of your toddler’s caregivers and let them know the plan for toilet training.
 It won’t work if everyone isn’t committed to it.

 If you are potty training but the others in the house aren’t following the plan (or worse, are reverting back to diapers), it is likely going to take SO much longer to get your child trained to use the toilet consistently.

 I was able to be present fully for the first three days of potty training.
 However on the fourth day, I had to go to night school and my husband was in charge.
 I prepped him on the procedures and informed him and my older kids that they needed to watch the toddler like a hawk!

 I had created this printable guide for the fridge which helped me remind them of the steps.
 They were able to refer to the guides and make sure potty training ran smoothly (it did!)
-Here is your free potty training in three days printable guide.
+Keep reading for your free potty training in three days printable guide.

 Positive Reinforcement for Potty Training

 Every little tinkle in the toilet is cause for celebration.
 Your toddler will love to see how excited you get when they do their business in the bathroom!
-You won’t have to do these forever.
+You won’t have to do these rewards forever.
 My daughter would remind me only for the first week and then completely forgot about the treats.
-Once they aren’t asking for them, you don’t have to give them anymore.
+Once the child isn’t asking for them, you don’t have to give them anymore.

 These are a few positive reinforcements for potty training you can use with your child: